Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 the data were collected.

-Concerns about rights and interests are important for any data involving people - and a large amount the data both indigenous and non-indigenous we are using will require access control that ensures that data sharing is appropriate.
+Concerns about rights and interests are important for any data involving people - and a large amount of the data both Indigenous and non-Indigenous we are using will require access control that ensures that data sharing is appropriate.

 ![Slide28](Slide28.png)

-In this example demo we uploaded various collections and are authorising with Github organisations
+In this example demo we uploaded various collections and are authorising with GitHub organisations.

-In a our production release we will use AAF to authorise different groups.
+In our production release, we will use AAF to authorise different groups.

 Let's find a dataset: The Sydney Speaks Corpus.

-As you can see we cannot see any data
+As you can see we cannot see any data.

-Lets login… We authorise Github…
+Let's login… We authorise GitHub…

-Now you can see we have access sub corpus data and I am just opening a couple of items
+Now you can see we have access to sub-corpus data and I am just opening a couple of items.

 —

-Now in Github we can see the group management example.
+Now in GitHub we can see the group management example.

 I have given access to all the licences to myself, as you can see here and given access to licence A to others.